lingtorp/blog/_posts/2019-04-13-Tile-based-level-representation-in-Unity.md

+---
+layout: post
-# Tile based level representation in Unity
+title: "Tile base level representation in Unity"
+last_modified_at: 2019-04-13
+tags:
+  - socani
+---

 Sometimes you need a quick and dirty way to store and create levels based on a set of tiles.
 Sure, Unity offers native support for tilemaps (since 2018.2 or .3) but often simple approaches works until a more solid workflow can be established.
 This is the case I found while developing Socani, a 2D tile-based Sokoban inspired casual puzzle game.